samjmck/samjmck.com/content/blog/cloudflare-workers-vs-deno-deploy/index.en.md

 Deno Deploy has support for environment variables but only through their dashboard.
 Cloudflare Workers environment variables can be defined either in the dashboard or the local configuration file.

 There is no support for different environments such as production or staging in Deno Deploy.
-While the `wrangler` CLI seems to offer support for different environments in Cloudflare Workers, each "environment" gets deployed to a different Worker with seemingly no support or integration for environments in the Cloudflare Workers dashboard.
+As of the 22nd of July 2022, there is half-baked support for enviroments within Cloudflare Workers, but it seems like Cloudflare are actively transitioning to a system which should allow for better support.

 ## 3. Compatible APIs and libraries